-Hiking paths follow the route of these gorges, allowing visitors to trek their length via boardwalks and ladders over streams and waterfalls.
+Hiking trails follow the route of these gorges, allowing visitors to trek their length via boardwalks and ladders over streams and waterfalls.
 It’s definitely an adrenaline-rush experience, especially after heavy rains, when the waterfalls are at their best.

-It only sees a trickle of tourists (mostly domestic)s, which is surprising given the region’s proximity to Rome and its natural beauty.
+It only sees a trickle of tourists (most of which are domestic travelers), which is surprising given the region’s proximity to Rome and its abundance of natural beauty.

 Abruzzo has been at the forefront of European ecotourism for decades.
 Nowadays you’ll find some of the best cycling paths in Italy here, as well as several opportunities for nature-based tourism.

-Abruzzo is one of the oldest National Parks in Italy, created to protect wildlife such as the Italian wolf, Marsican brown bear, Abruzzo chamois, Eurasian lynx and others.
+Abruzzo is one of the oldest national parks in Italy, created to protect wildlife such as the Italian wolf, Marsican brown bear, Abruzzo chamois, Eurasian lynx, and others.
 Wildlife tours are on offer, and there are also opportunities to hike the surrounding mountains and climb the Apennine peaks.

-Located not far from the coast of Zadar, Kornati National Park includes 140 islands in an area that is only 35 km long, making this the densest archipelago in the world.
+Located not far from the coast of Zadar, Kornati National Park includes 140 islands in an area that is only 35 kilometers long, making this the densest archipelago in the world.

 The best way to explore the archipelago is by chartering your own sailboat.
-That way you can spend as many days as you want hopping from one island to the other, sampling delicious seafood at local konoba and swimming in the clear Adriatic waters.
+That way you can spend as many days as you want hopping from one island to the other, sampling delicious seafood at local konoba, and swimming in the clear Adriatic waters.

 The gorge was created by a small river running through the mountains in the southwestern corner of the island.
-The path that traverses it starts at 1250 meters above sea level and ends on the coast, 18 kilometers later.
+The path that traverses it starts at 1250 meters above sea level and ends on the coast, around 18 kilometers later.

-Samaria National Park was created primarily to protect this fragile ecosystem, and to provide refuge for the kri-kri, an endemic Cretan goat, which can sometimes be seen munching on grass along the cliffs. –Margherita Ragg; photos by Nick Burns unless otherwise noted.
+Samaria National Park was created primarily to protect this fragile ecosystem, and to provide refuge for the kri-kri, an endemic Cretan goat, which can sometimes be seen munching on grass along the cliffs. –Margherita Ragg; photos by Nick Burns unless otherwise noted

 Margherita Ragg is a freelance writer from Milan, Italy.
 She’s passionate about wildlife, ecotourism and outdoor activities, and runs the travel blog The Crowded Planet with her husband Nick Burns, an Australian photographer.
 Margherita has an MA in Travel and Nature Writing from Bath Spa University, and was runner-up to the 2012 Guardian Travel Writer of the Year competition.
 Her other passions are rock climbing, skiing, homebrewing and her cat, Tappo.
 Follow Margherita on Facebook, Twitter, Instagram and Pinterest.